rand3289/OutNet/readme.md

 ##  OutNet - you are the internet!

 As computers get faster the need for centralized services should decrease, yet major corporations push services into clouds to maintain control.
 Enslavement by facebook, twitter, instagram, search engines, cloud providers and software stores can be avoided by distributing the equivalent of the server parts of these services among users.
 Everyone can run a tiny search engine or a tiny cloud at home.
 How will the other users find your services?
 Domain names allow others to find your services on the internet.
 The problem with using domain namesor host names is that they can be shut down by third parties.
+Most users on the internet do not have a registered domain name.

 The alternative is the OutNet.
 OutNet is an open source distributed directory protocol designed to find conventional or distributed services on the internet.
 Services such as web pages, game servers, ftp servers, messengers, forums, video conferences, P2P and distributed services.
 Another goals of OutNet is to decentralize the internet making it resistant to control and sensorship.
 A small bonus is you no longer have to pay to maintain your domain name.
 OutNet provides anonymity.
 Instead of a domain or a user name, a public key from a locally generated public/private key pair is used to identify you, your services and services provided by others.
 Your real name is no longer needed to provide or consume services on the internet.
 Your IP address however will be visible to the world unless used in conjunction with a VPN.